gabaal/Fish-Talk/README.md

 And seed for testing:
 -- Inserting categories
-INSERT INTO categories (name) VALUES ('fish'), ('plants'), ('aquariums');
+INSERT INTO categories (category) VALUES ('fish'), ('plants'), ('aquariums');

 -- Inserting posts for the "fish" category
 INSERT INTO posts (title, content, category_id)
 VALUES
-('Types of Fish', 'Learn about different types of fish for your aquarium.', (SELECT category_id FROM categories WHERE name = 'fish')), ('Feeding Fish', 'Tips and tricks for feeding your fish.', (SELECT category_id FROM categories WHERE name = 'fish'));
+('Types of Fish', 'Learn about different types of fish for your aquarium.', (SELECT category_id FROM categories WHERE category = 'fish')), ('Feeding Fish', 'Tips and tricks for feeding your fish.', (SELECT category_id FROM categories WHERE category = 'fish'));

 -- Inserting posts for the "plants" category
 INSERT INTO posts (title, content, category_id)
 VALUES
-('Aquarium Plants Guide', 'A comprehensive guide to aquarium plants.', (SELECT category_id FROM categories WHERE name = 'plants')), ('Plant Care', 'Tips for maintaining healthy aquarium plants.', (SELECT category_id FROM categories WHERE name = 'plants'));
+('Aquarium Plants Guide', 'A comprehensive guide to aquarium plants.', (SELECT category_id FROM categories WHERE category = 'plants')), ('Plant Care', 'Tips for maintaining healthy aquarium plants.', (SELECT category_id FROM categories WHERE category = 'plants'));

 -- Inserting posts for the "aquariums" category
 INSERT INTO posts (title, content, category_id)
 VALUES
-('Choosing an Aquarium', 'Factors to consider when selecting an aquarium.', (SELECT category_id FROM categories WHERE name = 'aquariums')), ('Aquarium Setup', 'Guide to setting up your aquarium.', (SELECT category_id FROM categories WHERE name = 'aquariums'));
+('Choosing an Aquarium', 'Factors to consider when selecting an aquarium.', (SELECT category_id FROM categories WHERE category = 'aquariums')), ('Aquarium Setup', 'Guide to setting up your aquarium.', (SELECT category_id FROM categories WHERE category = 'aquariums'));

 -- Add comments to posts for the "fish" category INSERT INTO comments (post_id, comment_text)